8itwise/Python/Corona_Reverse_Shell/README.md

 Python Reverse shell

-## Getting Started
-Simple multiclient python reverse shell with extra functionalities
+## Simple multiclient python reverse shell with extra functionalities

 Firstly run the server program using any available python IDE and ensure the interpreter is running python 3.
 Wait for a few seconds allowing the listener to actively listen for new connection before running the client program